-I have never been particularly bothered by age, I’ve always been of the view that age is just a number but there’s something about you turning 10 that I’m struggling with.
+I have never been particularly bothered by age, I’ve always been of the view that age is just a number, but there’s something about you turning ten that I’m struggling with.

 It really does feel like yesterday I was laying in a hospital room, waiting to be induced, wondering what tomorrow would bring.

-There have been 10 years of firsts with you, first words, first steps, first day of school, first time playing competitive sport, first sleep over and last night, your first big kid birthday party.
+There have been ten years of firsts with you, first words, first steps, the first day of school, first time playing a competitive sport, first sleepover and last night, your first big kid birthday party.
 I am both excited and overwhelmed about the next lot of firsts you will experience.
-I am saddened that the next time we celebrate another decade you will be 20 and my job of raising you will have finished 2 years earlier.
-I just can’t believe how quickly this has gone and is going.
+I am saddened that the next time we celebrate another decade, you will be 20 and my job of raising you will have finished two years earlier.
+I can’t believe how quickly this has gone and is going.

-Now B1, I have some motherly advice to carry with you over the next 10 years:
+Now B1, I have some motherly advice to carry with you over the next ten years:

-Tomorrow we will celebrate the milestone of double digits, I know you are excited about having both your father and I in the same room, more than the actual milestone.
+Tomorrow we will celebrate the milestone of double digits; I know you are excited about having both your father and me in the same room, more than the actual milestone.
 I promise that any issues we have with each other will be put aside so you can have your special moment.
-But in that moment I apologize if I seem a bit quiet, if I withdraw.
+But at that moment I apologise if I seem a bit quiet if I withdraw.
 I am just trying to hold onto this moment, to completely savour it, as I did when I held you for the first time a full decade ago, because I am now 10 years older and wiser and well aware that it really is true – time really does race by and that, before I know it, you will be standing before me as a man.

 I am so proud of you B1, continue to be the completely brilliant and hilarious soul that you are.